neuschaefer/reform-handbook/src/source/parts.rst

 TODO: line-art render of the keyboard module with callouts of ports and buttons

 The keyboard is powered by an ATMega32U4_ 8-bit microcontroller.
 The controller scans the row/column matrix of keyswitches and reports keypresses via USB HID (human interface device) to the motherboard.
-Each switch has a diode do prevent ghosting, so you can press multiple keys at once.
+Each switch has a diode to prevent ghosting, so you can press multiple keys at once.
 The microcontroller runs a firmware based on LUFA_, which is an open source library for implementing USB input devices.

 The second role of the keyboard is to serve as a user interface to the LPC system controller on the mainboard, even when the main SoC is turned off.
 To make this possible, the keyboard connects via a separate UART cable to the motherboards SYSCTL header (J23).